Crissium/SilverDict/README.md

 - [X] Only display dictionaries containing the headword searched for in the right pane (requires API change)
 - [X] ~~Button to clear query~~ Better idea: select the query on focus
 - [ ] ??
 Button to search in page (see [https://stackoverflow.com/questions/8080217/use-browser-search-ctrlf-through-a-button-in-website](https://stackoverflow.com/questions/8080217/use-browser-search-ctrlf-through-a-button-in-website))
-- [X] Enter to search, no waiting for suggestions (should revert when performance improves)

 ## Usage